mathematica-pub/frontend-shared-packages/infrastructure/notes.md

 1. Run PR template

-2. Run demo app, documentation dev buckets and cloudfronts template
+2. Run buckets and cloudfronts template for demo app, documentation

-3. Potentially same as ^^ create code artifact stack
+3. Potentially similar, but not exactly the same? as ^^ for the deployment of the library

 4. Run pipeline creation template

-## Questions (high level)

-- how to avoid duplication of code for codebuild sections (they do...essentially the same things, and roles are similar.)